Cloud & Enterprise Technology Subcommittee

 The Subcommittee is also planning a CLE called "Governance of Al and Machine Learning: Emerging Developments and Best Practices” to be presented on Wednesday April 21 at 2-3pm Central Time at the Section’s Virtual Spring Meeting.

 We are also planning on a subcommittee meeting as part of the Virtual Spring Meeting - this will be 3-4pm Central Time on Monday, April 19.
 We’ll discuss the Due Diligence Checklist, other recent developments in the world of AI and Robotics, and options for future subcommittee projects.

 If you’re interested in learning more about AI and Robotics and getting involved with the Subcommittee, please contact the Subcommittee Co-Chairs Lisa R. Lifshitz (email@example.com) and Lois Mermelstein (firstname.lastname@example.org).

 Technology Transfer and Product Development Subcommittee

-The subcommittee will be (1) developing a checklist of issues identifying the pitfalls (including the ethical and legal obligations to identify which laws and regulations apply to the privacy issues and to notify clients of their privacy obligations), tips for mitigating risk and the regulatory framework, with brief commentary to help a business lawyer to understand the context of each issue; (2) recruiting a speaker for our subcommittee meeting to be held as part of the Business Law Section Spring Meeting in April; and (3) proposing a program for the Annual Meeting.
-Rather than focus on one particular product, we intend to address issues that cut across multiple products and industries.
-We are looking for speakers!
-If these topics issues interest you and you would like to get more involved, or if you can recommend a good speaker, please contact Bill Denny at firstname.lastname@example.org or Carolyne Dilgard-Clark at email@example.com.
+At our subcommittee meeting, we will work on our ongoing projects: (1) developing a checklist of issues identifying the pitfalls (including the ethical and legal obligations to identify which laws and regulations apply to the privacy issues and to notify clients of their privacy obligations), tips for mitigating risk and the regulatory framework, with brief commentary to help a business lawyer to understand the context of each issue; (2) recruiting speakers for a program for the Annual Meeting.